Nathan Hare: Early life and education

-Academic career and Black Studies
+Career

 Hare started his academic career in 1961 as an assistant sociology professor at Howard University, a historically black university in Washington, DC.
 He was dismissed in June 1967 after becoming increasingly involved with the Black Power movement on campus and leading student-faculty protests.

-In 1966 he wrote a letter to the campus newspaper, The Hilltop, mocking Howard president James Nabrit's statement to The Washington Post on September 3, 1966, that he hoped to increase white enrollment at Howard to as much as 60%.
+In 1966, he wrote a letter to the campus newspaper, The Hilltop, mocking Howard president James Nabrit's statement to The Washington Post on September 3, 1966, that he hoped to increase white enrollment at Howard to as much as 60%.
 Nabrit had been part of the NAACP legal team to successfully argue the 1954 Brown vs. Board of Education case before the U.S. Supreme Court, which ruled that segregation of public schools was unconstitutional.
 By 1966, the civil rights movement had achieved passage of the Civil Rights Act of 1964 and Voting Rights Act of 1965.
-After that, some activists were seeking "Black Power," as declared Stokely Carmichael in Montgomery, Alabama, who was a former student of Hare.
+After that, some activists were seeking "Black Power," as declared by Stokely Carmichael in Montgomery, Alabama, who was a former student of Hare.
 (Hare had also taught Claude Brown, future author of Manchild in the Promised Land).

-On February 22, 1967, Hare held a press conference, with students identified as "The Black Power Committee," and read "The Black University Manifesto."
+On February 22, 1967, Hare held a press conference with students identified as "The Black Power Committee," and read "The Black University Manifesto."
 It called for "the overthrow of the Negro college with white innards and to raise in its place a black university, relevant to the black community and its needs."
 Hare had previously published a book called The Black Anglo Saxons; he coined the phrase, "The Ebony Tower," to characterize Howard University.

 In the spring of 1967, Hare invited the champion fighter Muhammad Ali to speak at Howard.
 He was controversial for statements about black power and as one of numerous opponents to the Vietnam War.
 The champion gave his popular "Black Is Best" speech to an impromptu crowd of 4,000 gathered at a moment's notice outside the university's Frederick Douglass Hall.
 The administration had padlocked the Crampton Auditorium to prevent Ali from speaking there because of his statements against the war, days before he refused to be drafted.
 Hare was dismissed effective in June 1967.

-He briefly resumed his own aborted professional boxing efforts.
+Thereafter, Hare briefly resumed his own aborted professional boxing efforts.
 He won his last fight by a knockout in the first round in the Washington Coliseum on December 5, 1967.

 Hare was recruited to San Francisco State in February 1968 by John Summerskill, the college's liberal president, and the Black Student Union leader Jimmy Garrett.
-Hare wrote the "Conceptual Proposal for a Department of Black Studies"; he coined the term "ethnic studies" (which was being called "minority studies") when Hare was introduced by Jimmy Garrett to a meeting of the Council of Academic Deans. which was considering the establishment of a program of "minority studies" the day Hare arrived on campus.
+Hare wrote the "Conceptual Proposal for a Department of Black Studies"; he coined the term "ethnic studies" (which was being called "minority studies") when Hare was introduced by Garrett to a meeting of the Council of Academic Deans. which was considering the establishment of a program of "minority studies" the day Hare arrived on campus.